Harold Macmillan: Canadian aide-de-campship

-Of the 28 students who started at Balliol with Macmillan, only he and one other survived the war.
+Of the scholars and exhibitioners of his year, only he and one other survived the war.
 As a result, he refused to return to Oxford to complete his degree, saying the university would never be the same; in later years he joked that he had been "sent down by the Kaiser".

 Owing to the impending contraction of the Army after the war, a regular commission in the Grenadiers was out of the question.
 However, at the end of 1918 Macmillan joined the Guards Reserve Battalion at Chelsea Barracks for "light duties".
 On one occasion he had to command reliable troops in a nearby park as a unit of Guardsmen was briefly refusing to reembark for France, although the incident was resolved peacefully.
 The incident prompted an inquiry from the War Office as to whether the Guards Reserve Battalion "could be relied on".

-Macmillan then served in Ottawa, Ontario, Canada, in 1919 as ADC to Victor Cavendish, 9th Duke of Devonshire, then Governor General of Canada, and his future father-in-law.
+Macmillan then served in Ottawa, Canada, in 1919 as aide-de-camp (ADC) to Victor Cavendish, 9th Duke of Devonshire, then Governor General of Canada, and his future father-in-law.
 The engagement of Captain Macmillan to the Duke's daughter Lady Dorothy was announced on 7 January 1920.
 He relinquished his commission on 1 April 1920.
-As was common for contemporary former officers, he continued to be known as 'Captain Macmillan' until the early 1930s and was listed as such in every General Election between 1923 and 1931.
+As was common for contemporary former officers, he continued to be known as 'Captain Macmillan' until the early 1930s and was listed as such in every general election between 1923 and 1931.
 As late as his North African posting of 1942–43 he reminded Churchill that he held the rank of captain in the Guards reserve.